African American: 67.0%

 Fiker began that school year as a shy, introverted kindergartner at Truesdell Education Campus in DCPS.
 As an English language learner, he faced an additional challenge in accessing the foundational math understanding that would help him succeed in future years.

-With an ELL population of more than 60% school-wide, Truesdell Principal Mary Ann Green Stinson knew there were many others like Fiker who needed math support.
+With an English Learners (EL) population of more than 60% school-wide, Truesdell Principal Mary Ann Green Stinson knew there were many others like Fiker who needed math support.
 In 2012, when the district offered a visual learning program ST Math as a supplement for students like Fiker, Principal Stinson saw an opportunity.

 At that time, 31 DCPS schools started a trial using ST Math, thanks to funding assistance from the ST Math School Grants Program that has connected donors including Hyundai, Verizon and Capital Group to DCPS.